rstudio/shiny/_includes/tutorial/html-ui.md

 ### Defining an HTML UI

 The previous examples in this tutorial used a ui.R file to build their user-interfaces.
-While this is fast and convenient way to build user-interfaces, some appliations will inevitably require more flexiblity.
+While this is a fast and convenient way to build user-interfaces, some appliations will inevitably require more flexiblity.
 For this type of application, you can define your user-interface directly in HTML.
 In this case there is no ui.R file and the directory structure looks like this:

 <pre><code>&lt;<em>application-dir</em>&gt;
 |-- www